zhangxy9999/hexo-tag-timeline/README.md

 # hexo-tag-timeline

 ## Description
-Embed timeline block in to your Hexo blogs!
+Embed timeline block in your Hexo blogs!
 This plugin is powered by [Timeline.js](https://timeline.knightlab.com/) from [Knight Lab](https://knightlab.northwestern.edu/)

 ## Usage
 1. Clone this repo to your `./blog/node_module/` folder by: